Ninja vs. Gokudo: Anime

 An anime television series adaptation was announced on February 24, 2025.
-It is produced by Studio Deen and directed by Toshinori Watanabe, with Keiichirō Ōchi handling series composition, Toshiyuki Matsutake designing the characters, and Keita Takahashi and Harikemu Wata composing the music.
-The series premiered on October 8, 2025, on Nippon TV's AnichU programming block, as well as BS NTV.
+It was produced by Studio Deen and directed by Toshinori Watanabe, with Keiichirō Ōchi handling series composition, Toshiyuki Matsutake designing the characters, and Keita Takahashi and Harikemu Wata composing the music.
+The series aired from October 8 to December 24, 2025, on Nippon TV's AnichU programming block, as well as BS NTV.
 The opening theme song is "Sweet Disaster", performed by Miyavi, while the ending theme song is "Until You Die Out", performed by Fear, and Loathing in Las Vegas.
 Amazon Prime Video is streaming the series worldwide.